History of centrifugal and centripetal forces: Huygens, Leibniz, Newton, and Hooke

 Newton himself appears to have previously supported an approach similar to that of Leibniz.
 Later, Newton in his Principia crucially limited the description of the dynamics of planetary motion to a frame of reference in which the point of attraction is fixed.
 In this description, Leibniz's centrifugal force was not needed and was replaced by only continually inward forces toward the fixed point.
 Newton objected to Leibniz's equation on the grounds that it allowed for the centrifugal force to have a different value from the centripetal force, arguing on the basis of his third law of motion, that the centrifugal force and the centripetal force must constitute an equal and opposite action-reaction pair.
 In this however, Newton was mistaken, as the reactive centrifugal force which is required by the third law of motion is a completely separate concept from the centrifugal force of Leibniz's equation.

 Huygens, who was, along with Leibniz, a neo-Cartesian and critic of Newton, concluded after a long correspondence that Leibniz's writings on celestial mechanics made no sense, and that his invocation of a harmonic vortex was logically redundant, because Leibniz's radial equation of motion follows trivially from Newton's laws.
 Even the most ardent modern defenders of the cogency of Leibniz's ideas acknowledge that his harmonic vortex as the basis of centrifugal force was dynamically superfluous.

-It has been suggested that the idea of circular motion as caused by a single force was introduced to Newton by Robert Hooke.

 Newton described the role of centrifugal force upon the height of the oceans near the equator in the Principia:

 The effect of centrifugal force in countering gravity, as in this behavior of the tides, has led centrifugal force sometimes to be called "false gravity" or "imitation gravity" or "quasi-gravity".